vmware-archive/container-tracer/docs/container-tracer-api.md

 ```

 Example request `curl http://<node>:<port>/v1/trace-hooks --header "Content-Type: application/json" --request "GET" | jq`
-to get a list of all trace hooks.
-The entry describing the `trace_syscalls` hook looks like that:
+for a list of all trace hooks.
+The entry describing the `trace_syscalls` hook looks like this:

 ``` shell
 ...